Let’s Meet England’s Red-Breasted Robins

 Beautiful robins are one of England’s favourite garden birds, known for their garden song and loyalty.
 Although there is an image of robins sitting on the gardener’s fork handle, this is not good.
 No-dig gardening is better, as it helps protect the earthworms that robins eat.

-• If you live with cats, keep them indoors at dusk and dawn, when garden birds are likely feeding.
+- Keep cats indoors at dusk and dawn, when birds are feeding.

-• Never give garden birds stale or mouldy bread (not buttered bread, as fat can smear on feathers, affecting weatherproofing and insulation).
+- Don’t feed birds stale, mouldy or crusty bread (nor buttered bread, fat can smear on feathers, affecting weatherproofing and insulation).

-• Never use brightly-coloured or tin bird houses, as they can overheat and attract predators.
+- Never use coloured or tin bird houses (they overheat and attract predators).

-• Read our posts on how to safe havens for garden birds.
-And how to stop birds flying into windows.
-This is very important especially for robins, as they are territorial birds, who could attack their own reflection.
+- Read more on create safe havens for garden birds, and how to stop birds flying into windows (important especially for highly-territorial robins, to avoid them attacking their own reflections).

 The only reason that robins are associated with Christmas, is because posties used to wear red waistcoats!